labstack/echo-contrib/echoprometheus/README.md

 ## Replacement for `Prometheus.RequestCounterURLLabelMappingFunc` and `Prometheus.RequestCounterHostLabelMappingFunc`

-These function fields were used to define how "URL" or "Host" attribute in Prometheus metric lines were created.
+These function fields were used to define how "URL" or "Host" attribute in Prometheus metric lines are created.

-These can be substituted by using `LabelFuncs`:
+These can now be substituted by using `LabelFuncs`:
 ```go
 	e.Use(echoprometheus.NewMiddlewareWithConfig(echoprometheus.MiddlewareConfig{
 		LabelFuncs: map[string]echoprometheus.LabelValueFunc{